 State and Territory finals are typically held between June and August and require whole-day attendance of the finalists and supervising teacher at the host university's campus.

 The State and Territory Champions will go on to compete in a two-day competition at the National Finals, usually held at the annual meeting of the Australasian Neuroscience Society in December.
-For this, all airfares and accommodation will be paid for the winning student and guardian; teachers are not expected to attend.
+The finalists and a parent will be flown to the city where the conference and competition are held, with travel and accommodation; teachers are not expected to attend.

 We look forward to your continuing involvement in the Australian Brain Bee Challenge.